Helicia: Diversity and description

 Helicia plants generally grow naturally as small trees, while some species grow as shrubs and some grow to medium-sized trees up to 30 m.

 They grow naturally across the Malesia region with the major centre of species diversity of about fifty species in New Guinea.
 They grow naturally in the south west Pacific ocean region, and in north and eastern Australia.
 They grow naturally across southern and eastern Asia, including Indonesia, Malaysia and another centre of species diversity of about twenty species in southern China, extending to parts of the Indian subcontinent, the Philippines, Taiwan, and southern Japan.
 The plant family Proteaceae's 1,700 species (approximate) have their greatest diversity in the southern hemisphere and smaller centres of diversity including some Helicia, in the near northern hemisphere.
 The species diversity of the plant family Proteaceae decreases further northwards.
 H. cochinchinensis has the natural distribution reaching furthest north to Japan where it grows into trees in the mountains of warmer parts and where no other species nor other Proteaceae genera occur.
-The same Japanese name (山もがし, Yama-mogashi) for this species, also means the whole genus and the entire Proteaceae plant family.
+The same Japanese name for this species, (山もがし, Yama-mogashi), also means the whole genus and the entire Proteaceae plant family.
 In the New Guinea and southern China centres of species diversity, many species grow in forests, up to as tall as the sub-canopy, especially diverse in rainforests.
 In Australia, they are generally components of rainforests, and prefer richer soils, especially in the farthest south region of Helicias global distribution, the Illawarra, New South Wales, south of Sydney, where only one species H. glabriflora occurs, preferring richer basalt soils.